edvardanyan05/42_A_Maze_ing/README.md

 * Explaining maze-generation algorithms such as Prim's algorithm.
 * Discussing data structures and maze representations.
-* Reviewing code for possible bugs and improvements.
 * Helping identify type-checking and linting issues.
 * Discussing configuration parsing and validation.
 * Improving the terminal visualisation.
-* Helping understand project requirements and organise the README.
 * Suggesting tests and edge cases.

 AI-generated suggestions were reviewed, tested and adapted before being used.
 The final code was checked manually and with tools such as Flake8 and Mypy.